 Wikipedia

-For businesses and enterprises, knowledge management is critical.
+Without a doubt, knowledge management is critical for both large enterprises and even small businesses.
 Indeed, knowledge is part of an organization’s DNA.
-Unquestionably, knowledge management is the foundation for retaining and maturing a company’s culture.
-Further, it is what drives productivity and efficiency.
-In addition, a company’s intellectual property provides the basis for a company’s innovation and continued success.
+This is because knowledge management is the foundation for retaining and maturing a company’s culture.
+As a result, its the organization’s knowledge that drives both productivity and efficiency.
+In addition, a company’s intellectual property provides the basis for a company’s innovation, competitive advantage, and continued success.

 b.
 Essential Features of Knowledge Management Automation.

-Gone are the days of outdated wiki pages that your team neither has the time to update or has the confidence to trust.
-This is because KM automation enables an organization to leverage knowledge tools and autonomous workflows.
-Specifically, these automated tasks can respond to questions, assign knowledge tasks, verify responses, add knowledge, curate content, and share knowledge.
-Below are two lists, traditional (basic) and advanced, of the essential features to expect from knowledge automation.
+In many organizations, knowledge management efforts often lead to outdated wiki pages that teams neither have the time to update nor the confidence to trust.
+But it doesn’t have to be this way.
+Today’s knowledge management (KM) automation empowers organizations with advanced tools and autonomous workflows.
+For instance, KM automation can respond to questions, assign knowledge tasks, verify responses, add new information, curate content, and share knowledge seamlessly.
+Below are two lists, one traditional and one advanced, of essential features that you should expect from modern knowledge management automation.

 Traditional Knowledge Management Automation Features